 Woodpecker Woodpecker is an application created specifically for cold emails.
 The interface is quite easy to use and it would be the right pick if you’ve never used an email automation tool before.
 It integrates with the email platform of choice like Gmail or Outlook.
 You craft several emails for your campaign or pick from suggested templates.
 You, then, set the email schedule.
 The tool also makes personalization of emails easy.

-These are just two options, there are many more tools available online.
+These are just three options, there are many more tools available online.

 7. Learn from Others